adi73434/react-message-queue/README.md

 - `> npx eslint --init`, same as Client but withour React and targeting Node.
 I think I also had some issue and needed to manually install `typescript-eslint`
 - I copied my nodemon config from [here](https://github.com/adi73434/web-tutorials-and-snippets/blob/master/nodemon.json)
 - Specify type as module in package.json

+#### Production

+Prior to running the server, you must build it with `> npm run build`.
+I chose to do this instead of automatically recompiling every time you start the server.

+You can either install `pm2` globally and use the provided script files, or install it locally and use the npm scripts.
+It is not installed locally (as of time of writing) so you'd have to install it if you want to use the npm scripts.

+##### ESM:
+I tried using `--node-args="-r esm"`, as per [this post](https://stackoverflow.com/a/63815347/13310905), but that didn't work.
+I also tried replacing `-r esm` with `--es-module-specifier-resolution=node` but that didn't do it.
+I can't really be bothered figuring this out right now.

+- Set `module` in `tsconfig.json` to `ES2020`
+- Either:
+- - `> npm run prod-esm`
+- Or:
+- - `> ./scripts/prod-esm.sh`

+##### CommonJS:
+- Set `module` in `tsconfig.json` to `commonjs`
+- Either:
+- - `> npm run prod-commonjs`
+- Or:
+- - `> ./scripts/prod-commonjs.sh`